pchiorean/Indentz/README.md

 - **Skip do-not-print layers:** Excludes layers whose names start with a dot or hyphen (like **.safety area**) and layers from the default _do-not-print_ list (see [**`DNPLayersHide`**](#dnplayersshow-and-dnplayershide) below).
 You can modify this list using the **Edit list** button.

-- **Run a script**: Executes a JavaScript or AppleScript before export – e.g., one of the other scripts from this sectio. ;)
+- **Run a script**: Executes a JavaScript or AppleScript before export – e.g., one of the other scripts from this section.

 **Output options:**

 - **Export in a custom folder:** Choose a different output location instead of the default source document folder.

+- **Prepend a prefix:** Prepends this text to the exported file names.

 - **Append a suffix:** Appends this text to the exported file names.
-  > 🎓 Add a suffix to a preset by including it after the _last_ underscore.
+  > 💡 **Tip:** You can attach a suffix to a preset by including it after the _last_ underscore.
 For example, selecting preset `X4_350dpi_39L300_HighRes` will automatically set the suffix to `HighRes`.

 - **Sort files into subfolder:** Exports files into a subfolder of the selected output location.
 It defaults to the current suffix.
   > ⚠️ **Warning:** The text following a `+` is ignored (e.g., `HighRes+Diecut` becomes `HighRes`).